SAP/cloud-identity-developer-guide/docs/Libraries/java/cap-ams-support/cap-ams-support.md

+# cap-ams-support

-# Authorization Management Service Support for CAP Java Applications
+**Authorization Management Service Support for CAP Java Applications**

 A general description of Authorization Management Service (**AMS**) and its functionality can be found [here](../jakarta-ams/jakarta-ams.md).
 Integrating AMS into applications that use the Cloud Application Programming Model (CAP) is already possible.
 This can be done by using, for example, the API provided by `jakarta-ams` and calling it in all required CAP event handlers.